Carved Relief & Oil Painting - "Merchantman Steamer"

 Overview

-A framed picture of the "Merchantman Steamer" which was traded of the Busselton Jetty for a Kangaroo Skin c1920.
-The ship is a carved relief that is pasted onto a background painted in oils on thin ply wood.
+Within a wooden frame is a ship carved relief that is pasted onto a background painted in oils on thin ply wood.
 The rigging is made of cotton.
 On the back of the "Merchantman Steamer" is a painting of a Japanese lady in traditional costume.

 Historical information